 - Olive Oil.
 Olive oil adds healthy fats, keep the salmon moist, and ensure it bakes perfectly.

-- Then, move your baking sheet with the foil packet to the oven and bake at 375 degrees F for 15-20 minutes, until the salmon flakes easily with a fork.
+- Fold the foil around the salmon to make a packet.
+Bake salmon at 375 degrees F for 18-21 minutes as suggested in my baked salmon temperature guide, until the salmon flakes easily with a fork.

 What to Serve with Lemon Pepper Salmon – Sides Suggestions

 - Asparagus.
 The ULTIMATE lemon pepper salmon side dish!
-This Roasted Asparagus With Caramelized Onions would be delicious here.
+This Bake Asparagus would be delicious here.

 - Vegetables.
 For a fresh, healthy side dish, try pairing the lemon pepper salmon with a sautéed or roasted vegetable.
 Sautéed Cabbage, Sautéed Zucchini, Roasted Zucchini, or Roasted Brussels Sprouts would all be excellent.